pairofdocs/mod_maker_mpq/README.md

 douple clicking on `make_mod_mpq.exe` (or from a terminal with `python make_mod_mpq.py`).

 To have `mod maker mpq` ignore any settings comment the lines out with `;`s (semicolons).
-But leave the "sections", lines starting with `[`, as they are.
+But leave the "sections" lines, those starting with `[`, as they are.

 ### Example